nf-core/crisprseq/docs/output.md

 </details>

-[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) finds overrepresented sequences found in samples.
-It lists all of the sequence which make up more than 0.1% of the total.
-For each overrepresented sequence the program will look for matches in a database of common contaminants and will report the best hit it finds.
+[FastQC](http://www.bioinformatics.babraham.ac.uk/projects/fastqc/) finds over-represented sequences in samples.
+It lists all of the sequence which make up more than 0.1% of the total reads.
+For each over-represented sequence the program will look for matches in a database of common contaminants and will report the best hit it finds.
 Hits must be at least 20bp in length and have no more than 1 mismatch.

 ### Cutadapt